cutecryptid/minish-hat/README.md

   -a, --all             Show all minimal solutions instead of a single one -m {atoms,terms}, --minmode {atoms,terms}
-                        Minimization method, less atoms by default
+                        Minimization method, less atoms by default -t, --time            Show time measures for the different stages
 ```

 ## TO DO